AbdelrhmanBassiouny/AbdelrhmanBassiouny.github.io/_posts/2020-4-27-FFT-Intuition-and-Python-Implementations.md

     31.5 µs ± 129 ns per loop (mean ± std. dev. of 7 runs, 10000 loops each)

 Great!
-We are about $$10^{2}$$ times faster than normal recursive FFT, and we are only about $$10$$ times slower than the NumPy implementation, this is because NumPy's implementation is done using highly efficient low-level implementation, but overall it's similar to this algorithm, congratulations! you have just reached a very good level of understanding for FFT, and DFT, and I also hope that going through this process of algorithm optimization has helped you enhance your algorithmic skills.
+We are about $$10^{2}$$ times faster than normal recursive FFT, and we are only about $$10$$ times slower than the NumPy implementation, this is because NumPy's implementation is done using highly efficient low-level implementation, but overall it's similar to this algorithm.

+Congratulations! you have just reached a very good level of understanding for FFT, and DFT, and I also hope that going through this process of algorithm optimization has helped you enhance your algorithmic skills.

 **Resources & References:**